 A few weeks ago, in a moment of some haste, I sold all my bookshelves.
 Sleek, shiny, and black, they were from Ikea and had, given their age, survived fairly well.
 In the course of several moves from Montréal to Toronto and back, they had been taken apart and put back together one too many times.
-I had had them since graduate school, but for some time now I have been hoping to upgrade to something sturdier, something made from real wood, something with a bit more shelf space.
+I have had them since graduate school, but for some time now I have been hoping to upgrade to something sturdier, something made from real wood, something with a bit more shelf space.
 Yet so far I’ve only replaced one shelf, made here in Montréal from recycled pine.
 That means that I have about one thousand books lying on the floor in various places in our apartment.
 Most are stacked waist-high in the study.
 Aside from reminding me that I probably have too many books, this has encouraged me to read a few of them in the hopes of trimming my collection.
 It has also encouraged me to write about my reading, particularly in relation to some other writing I’m working on.
 And so here’s a short essay.

 + + +